 Deciding to implement new technologies requires preparation and education.
 With Q4 approaching, we’ve helped identify new finance technologies that should catch a CFO or financial professional’s eye.
 Depending on company budgets and resources, any one of these technologies can improve productivity and lead to increased revenue.

-In the U.S. alone, 71% of users spend more time online using a mobile device compared to a computer.
+In the U.S., users spend more time online using a mobile device compared to a computer.
 This means mobile optimization cannot be ignored.
 Whether it is mobile apps to facilitate sales or support solutions, being mobile-ready is no longer an option for many companies, but a requirement.
 Companies seeking to reap the benefits of mobile customers should have a mobile-ready website, compatible shopping cart, and secure payment gateway.

 How will your company cater to mobile users?

-Payment gateways – Storing customer information and billing data on your own servers means your company is responsible for the management and security of that data, including compliance with relevant regulations, such as PCI-DSS.
+- Payment gateways – Storing customer information and billing data on your own servers means your company is responsible for the management and security of that data, including compliance with relevant regulations, such as PCI-DSS.
 Some companies prefer to allow third parties like PayPal and Stripe to store the data, making them responsible for all billing data and related regulatory requirements.
-When deciding on payment solutions, weigh the cost of a merchant account—which can vary widely—against payment gateways.
+When deciding on payment solutions, weigh the cost of a merchant account against payment gateways.
 For brick and mortar stores where POS systems are in use, you many need a hybrid of multiple payment gateways.
-However, the most important considerations include the ability to integrate your solutions with your AP automation process and to cater for mobile device users.

 The ability to brainstorm with internal and external stakeholders in a collaborative environment is an important consideration.
 The environment needs security to prevent intellectual property loss, while also providing a stakeholder-only solution that allows easy permission-based sharing of documents.
 Ideally, the solution will consider data privacy and e-discovery in the event of future litigation.